The Swetky Agency

 Opening

-The problem when you think about is that it’s never really so bad as you thought.
+The problem when you think about it is that it’s never really so bad as you thought.
 I mean, some shrink I knew once told me to think about my worst nightmare, my very worst problem in life, and ask myself how serious a problem I thought it would seem like ten years down the road.
 I told him I didn’t suppose it would seem like a very serious problem at all ten years down the road.
 He smiled knowingly and said, See?

 I smiled and said that I guessed he was right, and I never went back for another session.